Master of Arts in Sociology

 Features

 The Department of Sociology has an established record of success in graduate education.
-Many of the department’s graduates have found careers in research, teaching and a wide range of other fields.
-Special emphasis is placed on practical and policy-relevant research participation by graduate students in the Urban Community Research Center.
-Students are encouraged to take an active role in the department, the discipline and the wider community.
-Students may apprentice in one or more of the many advanced forms of social scientific research, including evaluation research, social impact analyses, ethnographic field research, etc. Students who wish to pursue advanced study beyond the M.A. degree may elect to take additional work necessary to acquire the Graduate Certificate in Social Research.
+Many of the department's graduates have found careers in research, teaching, higher education, nonprofit and public service sectors, evaluation research, and a wide range of other fields.
+Special emphasis is placed on practical and policy-relevant research participation by graduate students.
+Students are encouraged to take an active role in the department, the discipline, and the wider community.
+Students may participate in one or more of the many advanced forms of social scientific research, including evaluation research, social impact analysis, ethnographic field research, internships, or teaching practice.